-Sonic ERaZor is a hack of Sonic the Hedgehog (16-bit) created by Selbi.
+Sonic ERaZor is a hack of Sonic the Hedgehog created by Selbi.
 This hack is unlike many other hacks, featuring a heavy in-game story line, unique challenges, and never seen before gameplay mechanics.
-These elements are often somehow related to explosions, which is why this hack is sometimes called "What if Michael Bay directed Sonic 1".
+These elements are often somehow related to explosions, which is why this hack is sometimes called, "What if Michael Bay directed Sonic 1?"

 When first released back in early 2010, Selbi stated that this hack has no goal whatsoever and any ideas he came up with just went in.
 Today's releases have a lot more structure and thought out gameplay elements.
 The difficulty has been steadily decreased between the different versions, mostly due to some negative feedback regarding the first releases, although they all have an above average difficulty, and is therefore regarded by many as quite interesting and challenging, if not frustrating.

 A notable aspect about this hack is that it contains many cutscenes, chapter screens and story screens.
-The game's first scene after the title screen is entirely a cutscene.
+The game's first scene after the tutorial is entirely a cutscene.

 Sonic ERaZor's levels are based on those of its source game.
 The level order, however, was completely redone.

 The first level of this game starts even before the actual game begins.
 It was designed to teach players through the various unique aspects of this game they will face later on.
-To do that, Information Monitors are spread around the level, which can be activated by pressing A while standing in front of them.
+To do that, Information Monitors are spread around the level, which can be activated by pressing while standing in front of them.
 Upon doing so, a small window will appear on the screen and write out the information.
 The level contains guidelines to the controls, the Inhuman Mode, the Hard Part Skippers, Trial-and-Error sections, and Gravity Control.
-This entire stage can be skipped by jumping into the ring on the left of the player, as he enters the stage.
+This entire stage can be skipped by jumping into the Giant Ring to the left of the player as they enter the stage.

-A short cutscene featuring Sonic running at high speed through a Green Hill Zone based level with a hot palette.
-While that Sonic is being chases by a Buzz Bomber, which shoots exploding bullets at him.
+A short cutscene featuring Sonic running at high speed through a Green Hill Zone-based level with a hot palette, while being chased by a Buzz Bomber which shoots exploding bullets at him.
 At a special point, Sonic breaks open an S-Monitor, which gives him the Inhuman Mode.
 The Buzz Bomber touches spikes and explodes a few seconds later.
 The Inhuman Mode is being demonstrated by shooting a bullet, which leads Sonic to a special platform.
-At the end of the sequence Sonic jumps into a giant ring and the palette turns dark and disappears.
-A story screen will appear to explain the back story.
+At the end of the sequence Sonic jumps into a Giant Ring and the palette turns dark and disappears.
+A story screen will appear to explain the backstory.

 Night Hill Place